Dorothy Kilgallen and the JFK Rabbit Hole

 Like many Americans, she could never accept the notion that an insignificant loser like Lee Harvey Oswald could single-handedly kill Pres.
 Kennedy.
 After all, what had Oswald ever accomplished in his life?
 A high school dropout who was constantly getting into fights, Oswald was, in the words of Stephen King, “a semi-educated hillbilly” with delusions of grandeur, a half-baked philosophy, a propensity for savagely beating his wife on a regular basis, and a long string of jobs from which he was fired.

 I have read the only major biography of Dorothy Kilgallen.
-There is much about he to respect However, when it comes to the Kennedy assassination, her contributions to serious reporting are few and vastly overblown.
+There is much about her to respect.
+However, when it comes to the Kennedy assassination, her contributions to serious reporting are few and vastly overblown.
 They take on an ominous significance with the fact that Dorothy Kilgallen died under “mysterious circumstances.”
-While there are unanswered questions about the death of Dorothy Kilgallen, they appeared to have nothing whatsoever to do with the assassination of JFK.
-They would appear to have two do with her adulterous and messy private life.
+While there are unanswered questions about Kilgallen’s death, they appeared to have nothing to do with JFK’s assassination.
+They would appear to have to do with her adulterous and messy private life.

 In the end, Dorothy Kilgallen did not come close to breaking “the story of the century.”
 For all the hints she dropped and all of the posts she made, she never published any real information about a conspiracy.
 Instead, she claimed to be withholding breaking news for the eventual publication of a book in which the Kennedy assassination would comprise a single chapter.
 Think logically.
 Would Woodward & Bernstein have refused to break news about Watergate and sit on it for several years hoping to publish it as a chapter in a book about other scandals?
 The fact is that Dorothy Kilgallen didn’t have anything.
 She was chasing down a rabbit hole.
 And those who pursue endless questions about her involvement are doing the same thing.